melaniehoff/Peer-to-Peer-Folder-Poetry/sfpc-fall-2019.md

 ![](https://github.com/melaniehoff/Peer-to-Peer-Folder-Poetry/blob/master/sfpc-1.jpg)

+## Terms
+- **Folder Poetry** is the practice of using the structure of computer folder organization as a new kind of poetic form like the haiku or iambic pentameter.
+By naming and nesting folders and files, we can create unfolding narratives, rhythmic prose, and choose-your-own-adventure poetry.
+- **The Terminal** is desktop application to control and make changes to your operating system by typing text commands.
+In this class we'll use the terminal to create folder poetry.
+- **Bash** is the programming language we'll use in the terminal, often one line at a time, but we can also put Bash code in a file and run that file.
+- **Peer-to-peer** computing is a way to make distributed networks in which each computer can act as a server for the others, allowing shared access to files without the need for a central server.
+- **Dat** is a data distribution tool for publishing on peer-to-peer networks.

-# Preparation for Class (Install & Prompt)
+# Preparation for Class (Install, Consider the Prompt, & Read Folder Poetry)
 ## 1. Install Node & Dat
-Run each of these Bash lines one after the other by pasting them in your Terminal and pressing ENTR.
+Run each of these Bash lines one after the other by pasting them in your Terminal application and pressing ENTR.
+Don't worry if you've never used terminal before or you're not comfortable with it!
+There will be time in class to install if you dont get to it before class.

 - `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.35.0/install.sh | bash`
 - `source ~/.bash_profile`
 - `nvm install --lts`